Why You Should Incorporate Link Diversity in your SEO

 Heavily spammed in the past for SEO purposes, social bookmarking links don’t carry much weight now – much like most other forms of pillow links.

-We don’t use this type of link much any more, but they still make good pillow links for those looking for additional ways to diversify their link profiles.
+We don’t use this type of link as heavily now, but they still make great pillow links for those looking for additional ways to diversify their link profiles.
+Check out our top social bookmarking sites.

 The Three Kings